 Proscribed Lending Practices

-In the aftermath of the 2007 to 2009 credit crisis, new laws were enacted to protect borrowers against unscrupulous lending practices.
-During the credit crisis, many of the borrowers used mortgage brokers to find a loan.
+In the aftermath of the 2007 to 2009 Great Recession, new laws were enacted to protect borrowers against unscrupulous lending practices.
+During the Great Recession, many of the borrowers used mortgage brokers to find a loan.
 However, many lenders offered financial incentives to mortgage brokers to offer borrowers loans with higher interest rates or other undesirable features.
 Consequently, loan originators can no longer tie payments to mortgage brokers based on the interest rate of the loan nor can mortgage brokers receive financial incentives for using a particular service, such as a particular title company.
 If the borrower is paying for the mortgage broker, then the broker cannot also receive payment from lender.

 Loan originators must be licensed or registered under any applicable state or federal laws.
 However, employees of some banks and nonprofits do not require a state license, but do have to pass background and reference checks by their employer.

-Mandatory arbitration clauses are prohibited in contracts for both mortgages and home equity lines of credit, since arbitration often limited the rights of borrowers and often favored the plaintiffs, since lenders often had better information about the arbitrators, obtained as participants in numerous arbitration cases.
+Mandatory arbitration clauses are prohibited in contracts for both mortgages and home equity lines of credit, since arbitration often limited the rights of borrowers and favored the plaintiffs, and lenders had better information about the arbitrators, obtained as participants in many arbitration cases.
 However, the borrower can agree to arbitration after a dispute has arisen, if both parties agree to it.

 At closing, the mortgage loan is placed with the escrow agent with instructions on how the funds are to be disbursed.
 The title to the mortgaged property is transferred and recorded as required by law.
 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank act), the Consumer Financial Protection Bureau implements most of the laws for federal consumer financial protection, including enforcement of RESPA, ECOA, and Truth in Lending.